nikhilmopidevi/nikhilmopidevi.github.io/_posts/2017-06-25-Stack class in Java.markdown

 This call to the method returns the value **2**, because the string **"Apple"** is at second position from the top of the stack.

 Usually, a stack doesn't allow searching through its elements without popping them out.
 But this method allows that, and exposes all the elements of the stack.
 For this reason and others, **Stack** class isn't preferred.
-Instead, an implementation of the Deque interface such as ArrayDeque or LinkedList are typically used.
+Instead, implementations of the Deque interface such as ArrayDeque or LinkedList are typically used.

 Now since you know how to use the **Stack** class in Java, check out other ways to create a stack: